 However, the Cape High Court is considering an application by Tanzanian national Khalfan Khamis Mohamed, the man allegedly responsible for the bomb that destroyed the United States embassy in Dar es Salaam three years ago, to save him from death row.

 Mohamed’s lawyers brought an urgent application to the court asking to have the terms of his extradition modified to ensure that he is not executed.
+The argument is that South Africa was bound by its Constitution to make it a condition of his extradition that Mohammed not be sentenced to death and failed to do so.

 In Botswana Bosch awaits her fate.
 Her appeal against conviction for murder failed and, failing a clemency plea, she will be hung.